bittoko/http-loopback/README.md

 # http-loopback

 ## Description
+"a Motoko agent for the Internet Computer"

+This is my attempt at recreating Rocklabs' IC-PY Python Agent in Motoko.

-This package enables Motoko canisters to call other canister using the Http Outcalls feature of the Internet Computer.
+This package enables Motoko canisters to call other canisters using the Http Outcalls feature of the Internet Computer.

 ## Major Dependencies
 tecdsa - Allows you to generate and manage Threshold ECDSA identities